dfarrel1/fix_matlab_vector_graphics/README.md

 The first is a jsx javascript hack.
 This will only work on Macs as is.
 You will need to edit it to get it to work on a Windows machine.
 I dont' know if it's possible to use this jsx fix on Linux.

 The second is a fix created by [Sven Baars](https://github.com/Sbte "Sven Baars") with a python script that uses Inkscape.
-I packaged both together for convenience and I've added install instructions for Mac users and a couple other useful matlab functions.
+I packaged it with my own for convenience and I've added install instructions for Mac users and a couple other useful matlab functions.

 The .jsx script solution works better in creating the final vector graphics that I want, but it's very slow, and sometimes Illustrator and ExtendScript Toolkit need to be restarted.
 If you can get the result you want from fix_matlab_eps.py, then that's the one to use.